ENG2002 Technology, Sustainability and Society

 The course objectives define the student learning outcomes for a course.
 On completion of this course students will be able to:

-- Converse proficiently upon general knowledge and current affairs of the day;
+- Comment proficiently upon general knowledge and current affairs of the day;

-- Appreciate the history of technology, assess the basis of common criticisms of modern technology, and associated benefits to human society;
+- Appreciate the history of technology and assess the basis of common criticisms of modern technology, and associated benefits to human society;

-- Understand the concepts behind and be able to apply the principles of effective environmental impact assessment;
+- Understand the concepts behind and apply the principles of effective environmental impact assessment;

-- Understand the role of politics, politicians, power and government and illustrate the political dimension of engineering and surveying activities;
+- Understand the role of politics, politicians, power and government and illustrate the political dimension of engineering, spatial science and construction activities;

-- Acquire a basic knowledge of economics and profitability forecasting, be able to perform a simple Net Present Value (NPV) exercise using Excel spreadsheet, and assess the likely effects of economic policies on technological enterprises;
+- Acquire fundamental knowledge of economics and profitability forecasting, be able to perform a Net Present Value (NPV) exercise, and assess the likely effects of economic policies on technological enterprises;

-- Appreciate the relevance of social structures and cultural values and deduce the causal factors behind technological developments during different periods of human history;
+- Explain the relevance of social and physical models and deduce the causal factors behind technological developments during different periods of human history;

-- Propose strategies for working effectively in a multi-cultural environments, determine the relevance of social structure and cultural values to the engineering and surveying professions and demonstrate an awareness of the key factors that may influence the practice of engineering in an overseas country;
+- Propose strategies for working effectively in a multi-cultural environment, determine the relevance of social structure and cultural values and demonstrate a cultural awareness of the key factors that may influence the practice both domestically and globally;

-- Acquire a basic knowledge of the International and Australian the legal system and identify ethical and legal constraints that are most likely to concern professional engineers or surveyors;
+- Acquire a basic knowledge of the International and Australian the legal system and identify ethical and legal constraints that are most likely to concern professional engineers, spatial scientists or construction managers;

 |1.||Introduction, general knowledge of current affairs, technology, sustainability, and social considerations including politics, economics, philosophy and law.||10.00|